ALL AGES

 Dance categories include: Hoop Dance, Woman’s Fancy, Women’s Jingle, and Grass Dance.

-A great time to practice, learn, and prepare for the powwow season.
+It is a great opportunity to practice, learn, and prepare in community for the powwow season.

 Podcast

-CLAN offers educational videos featuring guidance from esteemed community elders and respected adults on the expected roles and behaviors of young women and young men.
-These videos cover topics related to traditional views on alcohol, tobacco, and other substance use.
-The videos are featured on CLAN’s YouTube page.
+CLAN conducts educational interviews with esteemed community elders and respected adults on the expected roles and behaviors of young women and men.
+The conversations cover topics related to traditional views on alcohol, tobacco, and other substance use.
+The interview videos are featured on CLAN’s YouTube page.

-Hosts: Jonathan Buehlmann, Lumhe “Micco” Sampson, and Miiskogihmiiwan Poupart-Chapman
+Hosts: Jonathan Buehlmann, Lumhe “Micco” Sampson, Memegwesi Sutherland, and Sonny Metcalf

 Film and Art Festival